 The legendary Gotthard Pass awaits you on the silver tour.
 Start and finish are in Andermatt as usual.
-During the crossing of Furka, Nufenen and Gotthard you master almost 4,000 meters of altitude.
+During the crossing of Furka, Nufenen and Gotthard you will master about 3’190 meters of altitude.
 After the last descent at the Gotthard you are one of the admirable finishers of the silver tour.

 Start & Finish: